 From a formal “Dear” line and asking about your weekend, to one-word messages and emojis, to swear words and jokes that toe the line into being NSFW.
 There are many different approaches to how people write emails at work.

-A friend and former colleague, Amanda, recently sent me a hilarious video from CBC’s TV show, Baroness von Sketch, on the topic of work emails.
+A friend and former colleague, Amanda, recently sent me a hilarious video of sketch from CBC’s Baroness von Sketch, on the topic of work emails.
 It’s a tongue-in-check look at how people can interpret emails differently.
 View it here or click on the following image:

 The manager in this video is at one end of the spectrum when it comes to email etiquette.
 She is informal and unprofessional in emails, and expects staff to act similarly.
 Although her unprofessionalism is taken to the extreme because it’s *~hilarious~* in the sketch, it’s also relevant for work emails in the real world.

 “There’s nothing wrong with throwing in an ‘exclamaysh’… It lets people know that you’re not gonna skin us alive.” – Baroness von Sketch.

 Let’s think about what a real professional work email looks like.
 In my opinion, it includes a clear subject line, a greeting (such as “Hi Mary,”), short sentences and concise writing, one exclamation mark at the most if required, a clear request or action item, finished with your name and email signature.
 Don’t forget to proofread.
 Pretty simple!

 As a general rule-of-thumb, being professional (or “profesh”) in emails is important.
 Why?

 - You may know the person you’re sending an email to, but others CC’d on an email thread – either immediately or in the future – may not know you as well and may not interpret an unprofessional tone in a favourable manner.